Forward-down

 How low should you go?

-The horse should lower its head as far as the point when the muscles in the underside of the neck relax and the topline stretches.
+The horse should lower his head as far as the point when the muscles in the underside of the neck relax and the topline stretches.
 It is not necessary to go lower, because that will shift the weight of the horse too much onto the front legs.

 Links to Related and Recommended Articles